plone/guillotina/docs/source/developer/security.md

 ## Roles

-There is two kind of roles: Global and Local.
-Ones that are defined to be local can't be used globally and vice-versa.
-On indexing, the global roles are the ones that are indexed for security plus the flat user/group information from each resource.
+There are two kind of roles: Global and Local.
+The ones that are defined to be local can't be used globally and vice-versa.
+On indexing, the global roles are the ones that are indexed for security in addition to the flat user/group information from each resource.

 ## Python helper functions